-- a sole proprietor of a farming business complete all the areas and lines on Form T2042. - a member of a partnership and you receive a T5013 slip complete only the items in the "Identification" area that do not appear on your a member of a partnership and you did not receive a T5013 slip - complete all the areas and lines on Form T2042.
-Report the income and the business portion of expenses for the partnership on Form T2042.
+- a sole proprietor of a farming business, complete the entire form. - a partner in a partnership and you receive a T5013 slip, complete only the items in the "Identification" area of Form T2042 that do not appear on your T5013 slip.

-T5013 slip.
 Enter the amount from box 18 of your T5013 slip on line d on page 2 of Form T2042.

-Complete the chart on page 4 of Form T2042 called "Other amounts deductible from your share of net partnership income (loss)" to claim any expenses for which the partnership did not reimburse you or other amounts you may be able to deduct.
+Complete the chart on page 4 of Form T2042 "Other amounts deductible from your share of net partnership income (loss)" to claim any expenses for which the partnership did not reimburse you, or other amounts you may be able to deduct.
 If it applies to you, complete the "Calculation of business-use-of-home expenses" chart on page 4 of Form T2042.
 See page 27 for more information.